 For example, my staff record if the inquiry comes in via phone call or email, who spoke to them first, whether they are a paying client, and any relevant notes (if they are looking for therapy covered by insurance).
 If you are invested in anything, and by anything I mean time/energy/money into marketing/SEO marketing, then you want to be tracking where your calls are coming from.
 This will let you know if your efforts are turning into paid calls.

 I highly recommend using a tracking tool that tracks things like your Google rankings, your Google Search Console data & your Google Analytics data.
 For our consulting clients, we begin our monthly planning calls by reviewing the data.
 In fact, our staff check your rankings data every single time they begin to work on your website.
 Why?
 Because we want to make sure your investment is working.
 Have your keyword rankings increased?
 Are your Google clicks going up?
 Have more people clicked on your website?
 You want to know that what you’re doing is worth it.

-2. To Track What Happens When People Visit Your Website
+2. To Track Data On What Happens When People Visit Your Website

 The second reason to look at SEO data is to see what happens when people click on your website.
 We can see how many clicks your website gets, but are those potential clients calling you?